hassankhan1347/hassankhan1347/README.md

 - 👋 Hi, I’m @hassankhan1347
-- 👀 I’m interested in Python, DataScience, Machine Learning, Deep Learning, Artificial Intelligence
+- 👀 I’m interested in Python, DataScience, Machine Learning, Deep Learning, Artificial Intelligence, Open CV, SQL, Data Engineering
-- 🌱 I’m currently learning data Science
+- 🌱 I’m currently working as a Data Engineer at SMB Services
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...